 While this degree offers flexibility, students are advised to complete 120 credits of Level 4 modules prior to Honours Level (5 and 6) study in order to prepare well for this.

-On this degree, you will study a core module at each level
+On this degree, you will study one core module at each level: